 QUALIFYING EXAMS

-All students seeking the PhD in Statistics need to pass two Qualifying Examinations in the area of their choice with at least a "PhD Level" pass on each exam.
+All students seeking the Ph.D. in Statistics need to pass two Qualifying Examinations in the area of their choice with at least a "Ph.D.
+Level" pass on each exam.
 Please see the Departmental Graduate Policy and Procedures for the list of available exam areas and their descriptions.
 Students have two attempts to pass each exam, and must pass two exams by the end of their third year of joining the department.

-PhD QUALIFYING EXAM 1
+Ph.D.
+QUALIFYING EXAM 1

 Qualifying Exam 1 area: Passed on:

+Month/Day/Year Month/Day/Year

+Ph.D.
+QUALIFYING EXAM 2

+Qualifying Exam 2 area:

+Passed on:

 Month/Day/Year

-PhD QUALIFYING EXAM 2

-Qualifying Exam 2 area: Passed on:

-Month/Day/Year

 ADVANCEMENT TO CANDIDACY/DISSERTATION RESEARCH

 A student is eligible to advance to candidacy after the core coursework is completed and the qualifying exams are passed.
 Students are expected to advance to candidacy during their second or third year, but no later than the end of the third year.
 In order to advance to candidacy, students must nominate a dissertation committee and successfully pass the preliminary advancement oral exam.
-The oral exam requires a satisfactory presentation by the student of his/her proposed research topic and the results of the preliminary reading and research on the topic.
+The oral exam requires a satisfactory presentation by the student of their proposed research topic and the results of the preliminary reading and research on the topic

-and the results of the p reliminary reading and research of on the topic.

 Doctoral Committee: Chair:

 Member:

 Member:

 Member:

-Advancement to Cand didacy Oral Exam passed on:
+Advancement to Candidacy Oral Exam passed on: Month/Day/Year

-Month/Day/Year

 DISSERTATION

+DISSERTATION

 The final requirement for the doctoral program is for the candidate to complete a dissertation, which must be an original work based on independent research, and a public oral dissertation defense.

-Dissertation Defense passed on:
+Dissertation Defense passed on: Month/Day/Year

-Month/Day/Year